 Axiology

-Axiology in research refers to the role of values, ethics, and researcher judgement in the research process.
-It examines how a researcher’s beliefs, assumptions, and ethical considerations influence the design, conduct, and interpretation of a study.
+Axiology refers to the study of values and their role in the research process.
+In research methodology, axiology examines how a researcher’s beliefs, ethical principles, assumptions, and value judgements influence the design, conduct, interpretation, and reporting of a study.
+It also addresses broader questions about the purpose of research and the responsibilities researchers have towards participants, organisations, and society.

 On this page: